-3 Railroad
+D.3 Railroad

-Union Pacific Railroad - 24hr.
-Emergency Number 1(800) 892-1283
+Union Pacific Railroad 24hr.
+Emergency Number 888-877-7267

-The Union Pacific Railroad maintains a main line track that travels east and west along the Truckee River Corridor starting about the Town of Truckee, California and continues to the Town of Fernley, Nevada.
-The railroad is often within 100 yards of the Truckee and crosses the river and its tributaries at several locations.
-(Refer to mapping section for exact location).
+The Union Pacific Railroad maintains a main line track that travels east and west along the Truckee River Corridor starting about Truckee, California and continuing to Fernley, Nevada.
+The railroad is often within 100 yards of the Truckee River and crosses the river and its tributaries at several locations.